Nariyal Chicken Recipe

 Serve hot with basmati rice or naan.
 Adjust chili level for more or less heat.
 Freezes well for up to 1 month.

-Ingredients for Nariyal Chicken Recipe
+What Ingredients Do You Need for Nariyal Chicken Recipe

 How to Make Nariyal Chicken Recipe